theocrithary/Pivotal_PKS_Demo/README.md

-## How to deploy a Kubernetes cluster using Pivotal Container Services (PKS)
+## Part 1: How to deploy a Kubernetes cluster using Pivotal Container Services (PKS)

 Video URL Part 1: https://youtu.be/8MJqHBCe574